THE HOME OF WATCH CULTURE

 Oris ProPilot Altimeter

 The Oris ProPilot Altimeter has been around for many years, but it’s never been a flagship model for the brand.
-Admittedly an automatic watch with an altimeter does have niche appeal, but it’s also an amazing technical achievement which provides genuine mountaineering utility for even the snobbiest of mechanical romantics.
+Admittedly, an automatic watch with an altimeter does have niche appeal, but it’s also an amazing technical achievement that provides genuine mountaineering utility for even the snobbiest of mechanical romantics – indeed, it’s the world’s only automatic watch with a built-in mechanical altimeter that can measure and display air pressure and altitude.
 The case is assembled mostly from carbon fibre and titanium, keeping it exceedingly light at 98g despite its 47mm diameter.
 The dial is super legible, and the altimeter pulls you into its depth and detail.
-With 56 hours of power reserve thanks to the Sellita SW300-1 based movement and 100m of water resistance, it’s a great choice if you’re dead-set on leaving digital watches behind.
-Price: US$6,600
+With a 56-hour power reserve thanks to the Sellita SW300-1-based movement and 100m of water resistance, it’s a great choice if you’re set on leaving digital watches behind.
+Price: US$6,800

 Montblanc 1858 Geosphere 0 Oxygen The 8000